Love is essential to our inner unfoldment and to deepening our access to the Absolute realm. —from Buddha’s Heart

 The ancient heart practices of loving-kindness, empathetic joy, compassion, and equanimity.

-Beginning in February 2021, the first three groups will be held February 22–24 at 3 pm US Eastern Time.
+Beginning in 2021, the next three groups will be held April 26–28 at 3 pm US Eastern Time.
 These meetings will be offered on a dāna (donation) basis.

 For more about these monthly gatherings or to register, have a look here.